Controlling and granting database access to SQL Database and SQL Data Warehouse

 Unrestricted administrative accounts

 There are two administrative accounts (Server admin and Active Directory admin) that act as administrators.
-To identify these administrator accounts for your SQL server, open the Azure portal, and navigate to the properties of your SQL server.
+To identify these administrator accounts for your SQL server, open the Azure portal, and navigate to the Properties tab of your SQL server or SQL Database.

 When you create an Azure SQL server, you must designate a Server admin login.
 SQL server creates that account as a login in the master database.
 This account connects using SQL Server authentication (user name and password).
 Only one of these accounts can exist.